Sighillrob/CloudEngine/README.md

 	# By default files are uploaded to amazon S3 buckets
 	DEFAULT_FILE_STORAGE = 'storages.backends.s3boto.S3BotoStorage'

-	# The name of the directory that users will upload the files to
+	# The name of the directory that your app files will be uploaded to
-	REMOTE_FILES_DIR = 'root'
+	REMOTE_FILES_DIR = ''

 	# AWS Credentials
 	AWS_ACCESS_KEY_ID = ""